3D Printing Services

 FDM (Fused Deposition Modeling)

-Materials: We offer all of the Stratasys FDM materials across their entire lineup.
-These are industrial grade thermoplastics meant to take a beating and hold up under high loads, heats, or stresses.
-You can read more detailed specs on any of the materials here.
+We offer all of the Stratasys FDM materials across their entire lineup.
+These are industrial-grade thermoplastics meant to take a beating and hold up under high loads, heat, or stresses.

 Tolerances: These machines typically hold +/- 0.005″ or +/- 0.0015″ per inch in the x/y direction.
 Layer heights will be built in multiples of 0.010″ for most materials, however some materials can be run at a 0.005″, 0.007″, 0.013″ or 0.020″ layer height as well.

-Build Volume (LxWxH): We can build up to a 36″ x 24″ x 36″ part, with the second largest volume being at 16″ x 14″ x 16″, and the max size for TPU and Diran parts at 14″ x 10″ x 14″.
+Build Volume (LxWxH): We can build up to a 36″ x 24″ x 36” part, with the second largest volume being at 16″ x 14″ x 16″, and the max size for TPU and Diran parts at 14″ x 10″ x 14″.

 Special Considerations: